5th Circuit Court

 The two couples are Mark Phariss & Vic Holmes and Cleopatra De Leon & Nicole Dimetman.
 Pharriss and Holmes are unmarried, while De Leon and Dimetman married in Massachusetts in 2009 and are seeking respect for their marriage in Texas.

-- Louisiana: Forum for Equality Louisiana v.
+Consolidated with Forum for Equality Louisiana v.
 Barfield

 - RESPONSE BRIEF: 'De Leon v.
 Perry' to 5th Circuit